williamamed/Raptor2/README.md

 ## Clients libreries

-One of our gold is provide a full integration with the client side libreries providing security mechanism to protect the comunications beetwen layers.
+One of our goal is provide a full integration with the client side libreries providing security mechanism to protect the comunications beetwen layers.
 Raptor include Extjs, jQuery and Angular with no need of intalled, you can create fully configuraded templates in every tecnology and just used with